-- HCG monitoring is useful to assess the pregnancy before the fetal heart is seen (before 6-7 weeks after LMP), ususally to rule out an ectopic pregnancy or an early miscarriage
+- hCG monitoring is useful to assess the pregnancy before the fetal heart is seen (before 6-7 weeks after LMP), usually to rule out an ectopic pregnancy or an early miscarriage

 - In an ectopic pregnancy, hCG increases at lower rates than in a normal pregnancy

-- In a noviable pregnancy it also rises slower
+- In a nonviable pregnancy, it also rises slower.

-- An increase of 60% in 48 hours is still considered normal
+- An increase of at least 35% in 48 hours in early pregnancy is still considered normal.

 - A maximum level is usually reached by the 10th or 11th week.

-- Once fetal activity has been detected by ultrasound in a normal patient population, chances of normal delivery are about 95%
+- Once the fetal activity has been detected by ultrasound in a normal patient population, the chances of a normal delivery are about 95%.

 - After hCG injections (Profasi, Pregnyl) to trigger ovulation or to lengthen the luteal phase, trace amounts of hCG can remain in the body as long as 14 days or longer after the last hCG injection.
 This may give a false positive on a pregnancy test.